raspberrypilearning/microbit-game-controller/worksheet.md

 	![screen11](images/screen11.png)

 1. Next you need to control the rotation of the rocket.
-This is going to be decided by the accelerometer reading from the micro:bit.
-In particular the `x` sensor value.
+This is going to be decided by the accelerometer reading from the micro:bit, in particular from the `x` sensor value.
 At the moment this is a value between about -1000 and 1000, so it needs to be reduced a little.
 Create a `new variable` called `turn` and set it as shown below.

 	![screen12](images/screen12.png)

-1. Test out your game so far.
-When you tilt the micro:bit left and right, the rocket should spin around.
-If it is not working, try restarting the Python 3 program on your Raspberry Pi and re-flashing the micro:bit with it's program.
-You might also have to check that the microbit hasn't reconnected to a different port. `ls /dev/ttyA*`
+1. Test out your game so far: when you tilt the micro:bit left and right, the rocket should spin around.
+If it is not working, try restarting the Python 3 program on your Raspberry Pi and re-flashing the micro:bit with its program.
+You might also have to check that the micro:bit hasn't reconnected to a different port, using `ls /dev/ttyA*`

 1. Next you want the rocket to move.
 The speed can be determined by how far forwards or backwards the microbit has been tilted.
 You can use the `y` sensor value for this.
-But again, you need to reduce the value a little (an in this case reverse it.)
+But as before, you will need to reduce the value a little (and in this case reverse it.)

 	![screen13](images/screen13.png)